1. I never have tried a wig before, how can I start?

 But what kind of wigs can easily put on and go?
 According to our customers' feedback, a beginner-friendly wig should be with:

 a.
 Pre-plucked Hairline.
-Because as a wig beginner, plucking the hairline is a very tough work, and too much plucking can even ruin your new wig.
+As a wig beginner, plucking the hairline is very tough work, and too much plucking can even ruin your new wig.

 b.
 Bleached Knots.
-Bleached knots can be another challenge for wig beginners, and bleached knots makes it so much easier to cut the lace, and looks more natural in parting area.
+Bleached knots can be another challenge for wig beginners.
+Bleached knots make it so much easier to cut the lace and look more natural in the parting area.

 c.
-Should be easy to install, secure and glueless.
+It should be glueless, easy to install and easy to secure.
 So, the wig cap should have combs, adjustable straps, and elastic bands, so we can feel safe and comfortable.

 d.
-The last and the most important is not expensive.
+The last and most important factor is that it be inexpensive.